gturco/find_cns/INSTALL.rst

 Manual Installation if bootstrap (step 3) fails
 ===================================
-bootstrap.py runs the following commands if you are having trouble installing one of these packages follow the instructions below or use the links provided.
+bootstrap.py runs the  commands below.
+If you are having trouble installing one of these packages,  use the links provided.
 `troubleshooting numpy and scipy <http://www.thisisthegreenroom.com/2011/installing-python-numpy-scipy-matplotlib-and-ipython-on-lion/>`_

 **Python packages**